-You should expect to hear back from your Protected Landscape team with a decision within 8 weeks of your application.
-In some cases, such as for smaller grant requests, you may hear back sooner.
+• You should expect to hear back from your Protected Landscape team within 8 weeks of your application

 The assessment process

 The cost of your project will impact on how it is assessed.

 For projects with a total fund request of over £10,000 For projects with a total fund request of under £10,000 Your application will be assessed by a Local Assessment Panel made up of experts from across your Protected Landscape, including from the farming and land management community, where you project will be given a score using a common scoring system.
 Your application will be assessed by a senior member from your Protected Landscape team who has not been involved in providing advice or guidance to your application.
 They will assess and score your application using the common scoring system.
 If you submit more than two applications for fund requests under £10,000 over the course of the programme, the third and any further applications will be assessed at the Local Assessment Panel whatever their value.